 The ten specialist player characters are highly individualized operators with different strengths and weaknesses.
 Six of these will be returning types from Call of Duty: Black Ops 3, with four new additions, code-named Recon, Ajax, Torque, and Crash, to round out the choices.

 Zombie mode sees online multiplayer co-op action in PvE matches against waves of mutant undead military enemies in three different battle-map environments.
 Players will be able to customize the strength and intensity of the enemy hordes.
 A fourth map is available in the special edition purchase of the game.

 But the big draw of Black Ops 4 will be the inclusion of a 100-player battle royale mode called “Blackout.”
-Think Fortnite, only with a first-person perspective, more realistic weapons, gear, maps and player types with Solo (last specialist standing wins), Duo (you and a friend) or Quads (teams of four) battling across the largest maps ever made for a Call of Duty game.
+Think Fortnite, only with a first-person perspective.
+It also has more realistic weapons, gear, maps and player types.
+Modes are Solo (last specialist standing wins), Duo (you and a friend) or Quads (teams of four) battling across the largest maps ever made for a Call of Duty game.